 MADE analyses the effect of each method based on the time spent by the students to complete the task.
 However, the costs and ease of using the guide will also be taken into account when concluding which method proved most suitable for the particular training scenario.
 For example, several test subjects were annoyed with the paper manual.
 In contrast, the test subjects following e-learning were able to consult the training videos on their smartphone more easily.

-The test results will be integrated into an online course offered by VIA University College teaching employees at production companies how to digitalize peer to peer training.
+The test results will be integrated into an online course offered by VIA University College teaching employees at production companies how to digitalize peer-to-peer training (see result here).

-Here at uQualio we can’t wait to see what MADE has in store.
-And we are of course prepared to support them afterwards in their pursuit to spread knowledge across the world If needed.
+Here at uQualio, we can’t wait to see what MADE has in store.
+And we are of course prepared to support them afterward in their pursuit to spread knowledge across the world If needed.

 Achieve Effective & Affordable Video Training